An efficient probabilistic hardware architecture for diffusion-like models: Training DTMs

 Generally, the performance of DTMs improves as their size increases.
 As shown in Fig.~\ref{fig:perf}, increasing the depth of the DTM from 2 to 8 substantially improves the quality of generated images.
 As shown in Fig.~\ref{fig:fmnist_main}~(c), increasing the width, degree, and allowed mixing time of the EBMs in the chain also generally improves performance.

 However, some subtleties prevent this specific EBM topology from being scaled indefinitely.
 The top plot in Fig.~\ref{fig:fmnist_main}~(c) shows that scaling the number of latent variables (with fixed allowed mixing time) only improves performance if the connectivity of the graph is also scaled; otherwise, performance can decrease.
 This dependence makes sense, as increasing the number of latent variables in this way increases the depth of the Boltzmann machine, which is known to make sampling more difficult.
 Beyond a certain point, increasing the model's ability to express complex energy landscapes may render it unable to learn, given the allowed mixing time of $K \approx 1000$.
-This same effect is shown in the bottom plot of Fig.~\ref{fig:fmnist_main}~(c), which demonstrates that larger values of $K$ are required to support wider models holding connectivity constant.
+This same effect is shown in the bottom plot of Fig.~\ref{fig:fmnist_main}~(c), which demonstrates that larger values of $K$ are required to support wider models while holding connectivity constant.
+Further study of how performance scales with sampling time $K$ and the number of denoising steps $T$ is provided in Appendix~\ref{app:sampling_time_and_acp}.

 In general, it would be naive to expect that a hardware-efficient EBM topology can be scaled in isolation to model arbitrarily complex datasets.
-For example, there is no good reason for which a connectivity pattern that is convenient from a wire-routing perspective would also be well suited to represent the correlation structure of a complex real-world dataset.
+For example, there is no good reason why a connectivity pattern that is convenient from a wire-routing perspective would also be well suited to represent the correlation structure of a complex real-world dataset.